cyberbuddy-io/open-source-contribution-for-beginners/README.md

 ![pr](https://user-images.githubusercontent.com/89595539/140020940-afa143df-f469-4055-813f-ec5196121fbc.gif)

+   iv.
+Make sure to mention the issue you want to fix in the description of your pull request.
+(Format :`Refer to issue #<issue-number>`)

 11. Now you just have to wait for the project creator/owner to review your request and merge your changes